Transverse voltage in anisotropic hydrodynamic conductors

 In previous studies, the crossover regime (Gurzhi regime) when all three length scales are comparable ($W\approx \ell_{\mathrm{mr}} \approx \ell_{\mathrm{mc}}$) has been studied theoretically by a Boltzmann kinetic approach with a Callaway two-rate ansatz for isotropic Fermi surfaces ~\cite{callaway1959model,deJong1995,Holder2019,Scaffidi2017}.
 The implicit assumption for this starting point is that the simplified isotropic description ought to capture the qualitative features of the ballistic-hydrodynamic crossover.
-However, this is far from obvious: From the point of view of theory, the limited attention to anisotropic effects means that essential parts of the kinetic approach have never been developed to take into account viscous correlations in an anisotropic system.
-Experimentally, it is important to investigate the sensitivity of observables such as flow profiles against inevitable misalignments between the channel and the crystal axes.
-Since several candidate materials with hydrodynamic electronic transport are in fact metals with anisotropic Fermi surfaces~\cite{Moll2016,zaanen2019planckian,Vool2021}, it is critical to investigate the effect of symmetry breaking through the channel walls on the often subtle signatures of hydrodynamic flow.
-One might even ask if the Fermi surface shape can provide valuable insight for the ballistic-hydrodynamic crossover of a quantum fluid.
+However, this is far from obvious: Experimentally, it is important to investigate the sensitivity of observables such as flow profiles against inevitable misalignments between the channel and the crystal axes.
+Since several candidate materials with hydrodynamic electronic transport are in fact metals with anisotropic Fermi surfaces~\cite{Moll2016,zaanen2019planckian,Vool2021}, it is critical to investigate the effect of symmetry breaking through the channel walls on hydrodynamic flow.
+Conversely, the Fermi surface (FS) shape can provide valuable insight for the ballistic-hydrodynamic crossover.
 Theoretical efforts to explore anisotropic effects in hydrodynamic conductors include broadband microwave spectroscopy~\cite{baker2023non,baker2024nonlocal}, a non-monotonic temperature and width dependence of the channel conductance~\cite{Cook2019}, and viscous flow profiles on a Corbino disk~\cite{Varnavides2020}.